 As a Visitor: You will not be asked to stand up or announce anything about yourself during service.
 However, you may be greeted and welcomed by any number of our church family.
 There are greeters at the door as you enter on Thursday night or Sunday morning, and there are volunteers at the Welcome Center in the church lobby who would be happy to answer any questions you might have.
 When you enter the sanctuary you will be greeted and handed a bulletin that will give you any information you may need to participate in the worship service.
 It will also include some weekly announcements and information about other events in which you may want to get involved.
 There are welcome cards in the pew racks for you to fill out some information, which can be placed in the offering plate when it is passed during service.
-We do not sell your personal information and will not contact you without your permission.
-This simply helps us know a little more about how you found us and allows us to send you a note during the week.*
+(Your personal information is not shared outside the church.)
+This simply helps us know a little more about how you found us and allows us to send you a note during the week.

 Dress: We have no dress code.
 Feel free to wear suits or jeans—whatever makes you most comfortable as you worship God.